 Reciprocity / Other Accepted Credentials

-considered certified by the State of Connecticut, Judicial Branch.
+will be considered certified by the State of Connecticut Judicial Branch.

-certification status with the Judicial Branch is not a guarantee of
+Positive certification status with the Judicial Branch is not a guarantee of employment.

 Frequently Asked Questions (FAQs)